mgramin/awesome-db-tools/README.md

 - [SQL Murder Mystery](https://github.com/NUKnightLab/sql-mysteries) - Self-directed lesson to learn SQL concepts and commands and a fun game for experienced SQL users to solve an intriguing crime.

 ### Plan
-- [pev2](https://github.com/dalibo/pev2) - A VueJS component to show a graphical vizualization of a PostgreSQL execution plan.
+- [pev2](https://github.com/dalibo/pev2) - A Vue.js component to show a graphical vizualization of a PostgreSQL execution plan.
-- [pg_flame](https://github.com/mgartner/pg_flame) - A flamegraph generator for Postgres `EXPLAIN ANALYZE` output.
+- [pg_flame](https://github.com/mgartner/pg_flame) - A flamegraph generator for PostgreSQL `EXPLAIN ANALYZE` output.

 ### Scripts
 Useful SQL-scripts for various purposes